 When you are a first-time board candidate, you need to shift your focus from "I am an operator" to "I am an advisor/guide."
 Think of your “why” as Simon Sinek famously said.

 Start with defining your core values.
-Just as brands like Apple and Nike have core values like “innovation” or “pursuit of excellence,” You as a board candidates need to re-evaluate what makes you motivated to show up professionally for your new board.
+Just as brands like Apple and Nike have core values like “innovation” or “pursuit of excellence,” you as a board candidate need to re-evaluate what makes you motivated to show up professionally for your new board.

 Next, craft your leadership brand statement.
 Develop a clear and concise statement that reflects your authentic values, strengths and leadership style.
 It should convey who you are as a leader and how you want to be perceived by others.